Sanglorian/orcus/Orcus Rulebook - current.md

 **Range:** A weapon that can be used to make a ranged attack has a range.
 The range lists two numbers.
 The first is the weapon's normal range in feet, and the second indicates the weapon's long range.
 When attacking a target beyond normal range, you have a -2 penalty on the attack roll.
 You can't attack a target beyond the weapon's long range.

-**Reach:** This weapon adds 1 square to your reach when you attack with it.
+**Reach:** This weapon adds 1 square to your reach when you attack with it (for a total reach of 2 for most characters, since the default reach is 1).
 You can only flank or opportunity attack adjacent enemies, however.

 **Thrown:** You can throw the weapon to make a ranged attack.